For the full version, see my January 16th, 2022 blog https://dennisamadorcherry.com/writing/2022-goals/

 L: Keep up with December’s reading:

 - TRY A NEW RECIPE EACH MONTH: This was a goal of mine last year and it worked out very well.
-I ended up trying out fifteen new recipes.
-So let’s do it again: Now here is where I’m doing good.
+I ended up trying out 15 new recipes, so let’s do it again: At least here I’m keeping up.

 A: New recipe for January: On 01/30/22 made: https://getpocket.com/explore/item/brioche-bread?utm_source=pocket-newtab